hpssjellis/portenta-pro-community-solutions/README.md

 ## Come chat for 10 minutes, not suppossed to be a long meeting.
 Zoom link posted here a few minutes before it starts.

-## Active Zoom Link will go here:  Wed Mar 31 2021 zoom link  DONE: First lesson.
-We are on daylight savings time and other people are not.
-I will have to figure that out next week.
-Sorry!
+## Active Zoom Link will go here:  Wed Mar 31 2021 zoom link  https://ca01web.zoom.us/j/61566718742?pwd=Z2hQNVlOaVR4MFJjVnovaENRQXpCZz09

 ## General Rules:

 1. I am a teacher.
 I will remove any inappropriate behaviour without warning!
 1. Meeting may continue until 7:00 am PST but only if needed.
 (Meeting as short and sweet as possible)
 1. Zoom Image taken at 6:15 PST (disable video if you don't want to be in the image)